1920 Cork hunger strike

+After the death of the Irish revolutionary Thomas Ashe on hunger strike (25 September 1917) Irish Republicans prisoners carried out several hunger strikes with their demands being granted.
 The 1920 Cork hunger strike occurred in late 1920, during the Irish War of Independence, when 65 men interned without trial in Cork County Gaol went on hunger strike, demanding release from prison, and reinstatement of their status as political prisoners.
-Beginning on 11 August 1920, they were joined the following day by the Lord Mayor of Cork, Terence MacSwiney.
-A week into the hunger strike, all but 11 of the hunger strikers were released or deported to prison in England, with MacSwiney being among the latter.
+Beginning on 11 August 1920, they were joined the following day by the Lord Mayor of Cork, Terence MacSwiney imprisoned in HM Prison Brixton, London (MacSwiney died after 74 days on hunger strike on 25 October 1920).
+A week into the hunger strike, all but 11 of the hunger strikers were released or deported to prison in England.
+The remaining 11 internees in Cork were being held without charges and were never convicted of a crime.

-After the death of Thomas Ashe on hunger strike (25 September 1917) Irish Republicans prisoners carried out several hunger strikes with their demands being granted.
 In late 1920, British authorities then decided to resist the hunger strike tactic and warned that there would be no further concessions to the men on strike in Cork jail.
 Michael Fitzgerald died after 68 days, while Joe Murphy died after 79 days.
 The nine surviving hunger strikers – Michael Burke, John Crowley, Peter Crowley, Seán Hennessy, Joseph Kenny, Thomas O'Donovan, Michael O'Reilly, John Power, and Christopher Upton – continued on for 94 days, ending their fast on 12 November 1920, following orders from Arthur Griffith.

 This hunger strike drew worldwide attention and sympathy to the cause of Irish independence.
 The nine survivors of the 1920 Cork hunger strike hold the Guinness World Record for the longest hunger strike in history, in which no food was consumed, whether as a result of force-feeding or otherwise.